Skip to contents

 ### Using ggplot2 ##############################################################

-## Although not thoroughly tested, in principle ggplot2 can also be used via
+## Although not thoroughly tested, ggplot2 can be used via pkg = "grid".

 # \donttest{